13luiscabral13/SDLE/docs/Report.md

 ## 1. Technology

-Selected client-side technologies prioritize simplicity and user-friendliness, emphasizing a seamless experience, particularly in web applications where ease of installation and use is crucial.
-The chosen technologies are:
+The selected client-side technologies prioritize simplicity and user-friendliness, placing a strong emphasis on delivering a seamless experience, especially in web applications where ease of installation and use is paramount.
+The selected technologies for this project encompass:

 - `Node.js`, for client and server side applications;
 - `SQLite3`, for database management system;

-This ensures the project runs seamlessly with straightforward commands:
+This guarantees that the project operates seamlessly with straightforward commands:

 ```bash
 $ node client.js <PORT>     # client